Semi-Classical Spin Hydrodynamics in Flat and Curved Spacetime: Covariance, Linear Waves, and Bjorken Background: Semi-classical spin hydrodynamics

 \subsection{Key assumptions of semi-classical spin hydrodynamics}

-As discussed in the Appendix \ref{app:slow-rotation} and previously noted by Israel and Stewart in Ref.\ \cite{Israel:1979wp}, a fast-rotating reference equilibrium state introduces complications, such as spatial anisotropy at zeroth-order.
+As discussed in Appendix \ref{app:slow-rotation} and previously noted by Israel and Stewart in Ref.\ \cite{Israel:1979wp}, a fast-rotating reference equilibrium state introduces complications, such as spatial anisotropy at zeroth order.
 For example, the zeroth-order energy-momentum tensor deviates from the form \eqref{eq:perfect-fluid}.

-To avoid these complications, we assume that the reference equilibrium state corresponds to a slowly rotating configuration, as defined in the Appendix \ref{app:slow-rotation}.
+To avoid these complications, we assume that the reference equilibrium state corresponds to a slowly rotating configuration, as defined in Appendix \ref{app:slow-rotation}.
 These conditions ensure small equilibrium gradients, allowing the reference equilibrium state to remain approximately spatially isotropic.
-Furthermore, we make the following assumptions learned from the quantum kinetic theory-based spin hydrodynamics: \begin{itemize} \item [\textbf{(A1)}]\textbf{Symmetric energy-momentum tensor in equilibrium:} In global equilibrium, we choose a pseudo-gauge that makes the energy-momentum tensor symmetric while retaining the spin tensor:
+Furthermore, we make the following assumptions learned from the quantum kinetic theory-based spin hydrodynamics: \footnote{\revis{If assumption (A2), a reasonable assumption in heavy-ion physics, is relaxed, then the fluid might receive feedback from the spin dynamics even at order $\hbar$.
+Therefore, it is reasonable to believe that there might be other physical systems where these assumptions do not hold.}} \begin{itemize} \item [\textbf{(A1)}]\textbf{Symmetric energy-momentum tensor in equilibrium:} In global equilibrium, we choose a pseudo-gauge that makes the energy-momentum tensor symmetric while retaining the spin tensor:

 We apply this pseudo-gauge, known as de Groot-van Leeuwen-van Weert pseudo-gauge \cite{DeGroot:1980dk}, exclusively in global equilibrium. \item [\textbf{(A2)}] \textbf{Small polarization:} The spin part of angular momentum is significantly smaller than the orbital part, reflected in the rewritten form of Eq.\ \eqref{eq:tot-angular-momentum},